-So the above describer how your employer can be contacted, but what about you directly?
+So the above describes how your employer can be contacted, but what about you directly?
 Getting constant calls from a debt collector while you’re at work could get you in trouble with your boss or supervisor simply because you’re taking so many personal calls at work.

 Who can collectors contact?

-The only people a debt collector can usually contact to discuss anything as it relates to your debt is you, your spouse or an attorney.
-No bosses, clients, coworkers, friends, distant relatives, boyfriends, girlfriends, or fellow parents in the PTA or anyone else.
+The only people a debt collector can usually contact to discuss anything as it relates to your debt is you, your spouse, or an attorney.
+No bosses, clients, coworkers, friends, distant relatives, boyfriends, girlfriends, fellow parents in the PTA or anyone else.
 So if a collector is talking to other people about your debts or broadcasting the information around town to embarrass you into paying, you have a case for collector harassment.